angelo-lopez/WeatherQuote/README.md

 Available in the Google Play Store: https://play.google.com/store/apps/details?id=com.angelosoft.angelo_romel.weatherquote

-You need to provide your own API keys to the following locations if you wish you test the application:
+You need to provide your own API keys if you wish you test the application:

 strings.xml
 <!--openweathermap api key/appid-->